 Like all mushrooms, oyster mushrooms act almost like sponges, soaking up any water they come into contact with.
 Don't leave them sitting in water, even for the sake of cleaning them.
 Cultivated oyster mushrooms usually don't need much cleaning—simply wipe off any bits here or there with a dry paper towel.
 A damp paper towel can be used on extra dirty mushrooms.

 Cleaned mushrooms can be sautéed, stir-fried, braised, roasted, fried, or grilled.
-Use the mushrooms whole, sliced, or simply torn into appropriately-sized pieces.
+Use the mushrooms whole, sliced, or simply torn into appropriately sized pieces.

 While you can eat oyster mushrooms raw and they can be quite pretty added to salads, they tend to have a slightly metallic flavor when uncooked.
-Cooking brings out their delicate flavor, turning their spongey texture into something uniquely velvety.
+Cooking brings out their delicate flavor, turning their spongy texture into something uniquely velvety.
 We recommend using oyster mushrooms for cooked dishes and using button mushrooms for salads and other raw dishes.

-Dried oyster mushrooms don't need to be soaked to be rehydrated the way other dried mushrooms do—just add them to the dish and they will soak up liquid right away.
+Dried oyster mushrooms don't need to be soaked to be rehydrated the way other dried mushrooms do—just add them to the dish, and they will soak up liquid right away.

 What Do Oyster Mushrooms Taste Like?

 Oyster mushrooms tend to have a subtle, savory anise flavor.
-Because their flavor is mild, without a strong earthiness of some mushroom varieties, they work well in a range of different dishes.
+Because their flavor is mild, without the strong earthiness of some mushroom varieties, they work well in a range of different dishes.
 Oyster mushrooms also take on a tender, pleasing texture when cooked.
 Cooking methods like frying, roasting, and grilling can retain more texture in the mushrooms while braising and sautéing makes them softer.